ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 Log: Connecting to Manifold websocket...
 ```

-Once the `Connecting to Manifold websocket` appears in the Log section of the modal, the `Ingest` button at the bottom right will turn green and the text can be ingested.
+Once the `Connecting to Manifold websocket` appears in the Log section, the `Ingest` button at the bottom right will turn green and the text can be ingested.
 When clicked Manifold will process your file.
-The `Current State` field will read `Processing`, and the log will stream text describing what the system is doing.
+The `Current State` field will read `Processing`, and the log will stream details of what the system is doing.
 If everything goes correctly, when the process is finished the `Current State` should say `Finished`, a hexadecimal value should be listed under the `Text ID`, and the last line of the log should read `Ingestion Complete`.

 If you get anything different from the log, [reach out for support](/docs/index.html).